activecontrols/ASTRAFlightSoftware/lib/README.md

 The MAVLink message definitions are also contained in this directory.
 To auto-generate HTML documentation for these, go to `../docs/`.

+For a comprehensive guide on using MAVLink and modifying the comms code, see the README under `comms/`.

 ## Writing New Messages

 Communications message definitions are located under message_definitions/1.0/pscom.xml.
 Enums and